One of the most popular forms of life insurance purchased today is term life insurance.

 • Insured can possibly outlive the term of the policy, resulting in no benefits payout

 • While premiums do increase, so does the payout.
-If unexpected bills or costs arise late in the term of the policy, the declining payout may not meet financial needs.
+If unexpected bills or costs arise late in the policy term, the declining payout may not meet financial needs.

 • Missing a premium payment will result in voiding the policy (common for any insurance)